vgurianov/uml-sp/docs/case_studies/fast_food/fast_food.md

 ## Description of an application domain semantics
 An ontology accurately define the application domain for the fast food restaurant.
 ### Service
 The “Component” frame defines Service concept (notion).
 Service is a server or a queuing system.
 It is a general notion for a queuing systems.
 The frame has “input” and “output” slots.
 Those attributes has type “QueueNode”.
 It is defined of “Request” concept.
-The “QueueNode” class is not a frame, it is a type (facet in [Protégé](http://protege.stanford.edu/publications/ontology_development/ontology101-noy-mcguinness.html)).
+The “QueueNode” class is not a frame, it is a type.
 The frame has “componentState” slot.
 It is state of a queuing entity.
 ### Server
 The “TreeLeaf” frame defines Server concept.
 The Run method is realization abstract operation Run.
 This operation defines a rule of change of slots value.
 There are three instance of server.
 It is the Order Taker, Kitchen and Order Pickup Window.